XsnakezonX/EES-website/README.md

 </p>

 # Description
-A Rebranding of the Exeter's Entrepeneur's Website
+A Rebranding of the Exeter's Entrepeneur's Website.

 # Live Demo
-The final version of this Express based full-stack app is in the following link:
+A live version of this repository can be found in the following link:
+--- Insert Link ---